 O) OOW shall advise the Master immediately of all equipment failures in the bridge.
 The Master shall take appropriate action to restore its operability as soon as possible.

-P) When transiting shallow areas, OOW must give due consideration in reducing vessel’s speed.
-This is to minimize squat effect so that the ship maintains sufficient under keel clearance (UKC).
+P) When transiting shallow areas, OOW must give due consideration to reducing the vessel’s speed.
+This is to minimize the squat effect so that the ship maintains sufficient under-keel clearance (UKC).

 R) The OOW continues to be responsible for the safe navigation of the vessel despite the presence of the Master on the Bridge.
 The Master relieves him specifically he assumes responsibility.

 However, the OOW shall continue to do his other duties and responsibilities even when the Master is conning the vessel.

 S) The OOW shall keep a proper record of the movements and activities of the vessel during his watch in the Bridge Log Book.

 T) When navigating in coastal waters, the OOW should use the largest scale chart on board.
 He should take fixes at frequent intervals using more than one method.
 The OOW should positively identify all relevant navigation marks especially if they are in an IALA Buoyage System.

 When at anchor, the vessel must maintain a continuous navigational watch.
 In all circumstances, the OOW should:

 U) Determine and plot the ship’s position on the appropriate chart as soon as practicable.

 V) Check the position at sufficiently frequent intervals whether the ship is remaining securely at anchor using various means.